bbauska/UofM-AdvStyling/readme.md

     fours things and you\'ll be able to really code and understand the things that are coming up.

-# Week 3-17.
+## Week3-17.
 Getting Started with Twitter Bootstrap

 ![](images/image206.webp){width="4.0in" height="2.24957239720035in"}